 It is estimated that there was a temple on top of the hill and a church was built here in the 5th or 6th century AD.
 The most recent remains (a military garrison surrounded by fortifications) on the Iskender Hill belong to the late 12th century AD.
 This castle was destroyed in 1204, possibly as a result of a conflict.

-At the foot of the hill there is the oldest and one of the largest, with an area of 15.7 hectare, of the four cemeteries of Sagalassos.
+At the foot of the hill, there is the oldest and one of the largest, with an area of 15.7 hectares, of the four cemeteries of Sagalassos.